a0m0rajab/GitObjects/README.md

 It all started with [an excellent article](https://hackernoon.com/https-medium-com-zspajich-understanding-git-data-model-95eb16cc99f5) on .git/objects -- I had to try it myself!

-It worked fine, but the story is incomplete: Most Git objects are packed!
+It worked fine, but the story is not so simple: Most Git objects are packed!

 #### V1.
 GitInspector becomes Git.java